 When I think of dream luxury vacations, I think of beaches, luaus, volcanoes, rainforests, waterfalls, and a decadent Hawaiian resort––what’s not to love?
 Like every other place on this list, Hawaii offers much more than a week’s worth of activities.
 But, I’d say Kauai, Maui, and Molokai are good places to start.
 I just need my grass skirt and lei because I’m ready to watch a sunset in Hawaii.
 Aloha!

 Do you have any dream travel destinations?
 Where are you dreaming of visiting right now?

-Plus, Italy would be at the top of this list, but I’ve been there twice and hope to return in the next year or so.
+Plus, Italy would be at the top of this list, but I’ve been there twice.
+I hope to return many times.

-And I’ve heard the Maldives is one of the most beautiful places in the world to visit.
+And I’ve heard the Maldives is one of the most beautiful places in the world for a dream destination holiday.